 If the designated health care proxy dies before the estate owner, another family member can step in to take on these responsibilities.
 If the estate owner wishes, they can set up a backup proxy and identify provisions for this assignment.

 In Maryland, estate owners create a conclusive plan for their assets and properties.
 These plans help them make ironclad decisions about their assets.
 They also provide asset protection and prevent creditors from seizing any assets for outstanding debts.
-Owners who need help from an estate planning lawyer in Bel Air, MD contact Michael S. Birch, Attorney at Law, or visit the website today.
+Owners who need help from an estate planning lawyer in Bel Air, MD contact Michael S. Birch, Attorney at Law,today.